 What will I study?

-Studying A level Economics or Level 3 Financial Studies prepares you for university study or moving into the world of work.
-Suitable HE subjects include economics, business and applied economics, such as environmental, labour, public sector or monetary economics.
-Economics is viewed as an excellent grounding at either A level or graduate level for jobs in marketing, management, accounting and finance, or indeed any business-related career.
-Economics is extremely highly regarded both by employers and universities, and is a well-respected base for almost any profession.
+Studying Level 3 Financial Studies prepares you for university study or moving into the world of work.
+Suitable degree subjects for economics students include economics, business, and applied economics (environmental, labour, public sector or monetary economics).
+Economics is extremely highly regarded both by employers and universities.
+It provides a well-respected option for almost any profession but is a particularly excellent option at either A level or graduate level for jobs in marketing, management, accounting and finance, or indeed any business-related career.

 Students studying Level 3 Financial Studies are also expected to go on to study a related subject at university or to take an apprenticeship with a leading financial services provider.
 Financial studies students are encouraged to take part in financial services related enhancement opportunities at Notre Dame, including the Kiva project.

 After 5 or more years, the average annual salary for a chartered accountant in business rises to £90,200, with an average yearly bonus of £20,600.